 The best candidates for liposuction are men and women who are close to their ideal weight, but still have unwanted bulges of fat.
 Although liposuction can improve body contour at any weight, those with a BMI over 30 are typically not good candidates for treatment.
 (For weight loss assistance, Bariatric Surgeons and weight loss tips, visit the New Body Specialists site).

-We strongly recommend you consult with either Dr Prav Kumar, our Liposuction Aesthetic Surgeon in Melbourne and Berwick, or one of our Plastic Surgeons to determine if liposuction is right for your unique situation.
+We strongly recommend you consult with one of our Plastic Surgeons (Cosmetic Surgery for Women & Men) to determine if liposuction is right for your unique situation.

 How Liposuction and Body Sculpting can help reshape your body